Radojko Avramović: Club career

 In 1978, the Football Association lifted the restriction on foreign players in the Football League.
 Avramović was scouted by Notts County manager Jimmy Sirrel, who claimed he had found "a goalie who would keep them in the Second Division" and persuaded his chairman Jack Dunnet to pay a club record £200,000 for his transfer.
-Sirrel took Avramović under his personal care, and would later regard the player as one of his best players.
-At the beginning of the player's career at Notts County, there was a social function at which Avramović went around and bought all his new teammates a drink as a friendly gesture.
+Sirrel took Avramović under his personal care, and would later regard him as one of his best players.
+At the beginning of the Avramović's career at Notts County, there was a social function at which he went around and bought all his new teammates a drink as a friendly gesture.
 A local reporter saw this and wrote a newspaper article about Avramović being a "boozer" and a "big-time-Charlie".
 The next time that same reporter went to Meadow Lane, Sirrel physically caught hold of him and had him thrown off the premises and banned from the ground.
 The Evening Post had to give the reporter the Nottingham Forest job whilst the City Ground reporter switched over to Notts County.
-On 4 August 1979, he played his first competitive game for the club against Mansfield Town in an Anglo-Scottish Cup qualifier.
+On 4 August 1979, Avramović played his first competitive game for the club against Mansfield Town in an Anglo-Scottish Cup qualifier.
 He made his league debut against Cardiff City on 18 August, with his side running out 4–1 winners.
 The Magpies finished 17th in the league in that season but gained promotion to the First Division by claiming the runners-up spot in the 1980–81 season, with Avramović contributing with 16 clean sheets.
 In the first season of the club's return to the top flight after 54 years, Avramović played in all 42 league games as they defeated Arsenal 2–1 in October and beat defending champions Aston Villa 1–0.
 Avramović made a total of 167 appearances in four seasons for the club.